flancian/garden/gone.md

 Everybody gone to the other shore

-Gone kindly!
+Gone kindly.
-If you have to go, go kindly.
+If you have to go, go kindly!

+--

+Love
+Burn kindly!

+If you have to burn,
+   burn kindly!